 5.1.2 Operating Committee Agreements: Each Party shall cooperate in providing to the Operating Committee all information required in the performance of the Operating Committee’s duties.
 All decisions and agreements, if any, made by the Operating Committee shall be evidenced in writing.
 The Operating Committee shall have no power to amend or alter the provisions of this Agreement.

 5.2 Dispute Resolution: In the event a dispute arises between the parties concerning the operation or interpretation of the Agreement, the parties shall attempt to resolve the matter between themselves.
-In the event the parties are unable to resolve the matter within 30 days, the dispute shall be resolved in accordance with the procedures specified in 12 of the Tariff.
+In the event the parties are unable to resolve the matter within 30 days, the dispute shall be resolved in accordance with the procedures specified in Article 12 of the Tariff.

 ARTICLE VI